 Shakespeare and Renaissance Italy

 Around 1300 there was a revival in Italy of ancient classical influences.
-Italy became for Shakespeare not only the settings for many of his plays but also the place that most inspired his imagination.
+Italy became for Shakespeare not only the setting for many of his plays but also the place that most inspired his imagination.
 From Dante to Petrarch to Machiavelli, Renaissance values fuelled Shakespeare, with over 800 references to Italy in his plays.
 This talk discovers the links and explains why Italy was so important to him.

 Shakespeare and Composers